 Cryptocurrency: What are maker and taker fees?

-Cryptocurrency: What are maker and taker fees?When buying or selling on a cryptocurrency exchange, you will probably see the words “maker” and “taker” used to determine how you are charged for your transaction.
-These are more just than words, however, as they dictate how high or low your trading fees are on some of the most popular exchanges in the world - including Coinbase and Gemini.
+Cryptocurrency: What are maker and taker fees?When buying or selling on a cryptocurrency exchange, you will probably see the words 'maker' and 'taker' used to determine how you are charged for your transaction.
+These words dictate how high or low your trading fees will be on some of the most popular exchanges in the world – including Coinbase and Gemini.
 In this article, we explain the difference between maker and taker fees, and how much you can expect to be charged with each across five of the most popular cryptocurrency exchanges.

 When do you need to pay maker or taker fees?